Overview

 SS584 : 2020 Specification for multi-tiered cloud computing security

 The Singapore Standard, commonly known as MTCS, is the world’s first cloud security standard that covers multiple tiers of cloud security developed under the Information Technology Standards Committee (ITSC) for Cloud Service Providers (CSPs) in Singapore.
-The MTCS standard specifies 3 different tiers of security certification qualified with types of services (e.g. Infrastructure-as-a-Service).
+The MTCS standard specifies 3 different tiers of cloud security certification qualified with types of services (e.g. Infrastructure-as-a-Service).

 • Multi-Tier Cloud Security (MTCS) Certification Scheme